amolines-ETHZ/adrien-PHD/README.md

 Hello,
-This is the GitHub of Adrien Molines
+This is the GitHub of Adrien Molines.

 I am a new PhD student at ETHZ, working in the Beisert group of the ITP.
 I will be working mainly with my advisor, Dr. Sibylle Driezen.
 My focus will be integrability in string theory, more specifcally focusing on integrable deformations of string sigma models